lwhorton/lwhorton.github.io/_posts/2023-05-09-rich-design.md

 We need to contextualize the situation.
 We can't assume to know what the problem is– it's far too early in the design process.
 Internal and external users are complaining.
 Something is wrong with the system.
 Some feature might be missing.
 Some documentation might be wrong that's confusing customers.
-Let's gather up stories, evidence, and conversations to describe our situation in an **evidence document**:
+Let's gather stories, evidence, and conversations to describe our situation in an **evidence document**: